oresat/oresat-software-docs/docs/primers/can.rst

 the raw CAN message over a CAN bus.
-The first column is the CAN bus being monitored, the second column is the ``COB-ID`` in hex, and the third column is the size of CAN message (0 to 8), and the rest is the CAN message as an octet string (hex values seperated by spaces).
+The first column is the CAN bus being monitored, the second column is the ``COB-ID`` in hex, and the third column is the size of CAN message (0 to 8), and the rest is the CAN message as an octet string (hex values separated by spaces).

 .. code:: bash